sptzmllr/dotfiles/README.md

 My focus was on minimalistic but also verbose icons an information.
 For example the exact brightness and volume-levels are not relevant in everyday use and are displayed as symbols.
 But if you click on the icons the exact percentage is displayed for 10 seconds and then hides itself again.

 ## Rofi
-I use [Rofi](https://github.com/davatorium/rofi) as my Application launcher.
+[Rofi](https://github.com/davatorium/rofi) is my Application launcher.
-I used [this](https://github.com/amayer5125/nord-rofi) configuration, made it a litle bit darker and added a yellow border like my bspwm windows.
+I almost completely used [this](https://github.com/amayer5125/nord-rofi) configuration, made it a litle bit darker and added a yellow border to match my bspwm windows.